TOTAL BONUSES:

 Believe it nor not, some people make all their money from gambling.
 For them, it is an occupation.
 Surely, they pay income tax as gambling is their job, right?
 Wrong.
 There is no professional gambler tax in the UK, and despite it being their “job”, professional gamblers are not subject to income tax on their winnings.
 Naturally, this makes regularly match betting in the UK an attractive prospect.

-There is an exception made for e-sports gameplay, but not e-sports betting.
-Playing e-sports can see you taxed on winnings over £12,500 from tournaments.
+There is an exception made for e-sports gameplay, but not e-sports betting UK, as playing e-sports can see you taxed on winnings over £12,500 from tournaments.
 However, using CSGO betting sites in the UK to wager online will see you net any winnings tax-free.

 How does this compare to other countries?